Q&A

 Yes, children are welcome!

-There will not be a babysitter provided.
+Note that childcare will not be provided.

 CAN I BRING A plus-one?